Orthodontics for Children Jackson MS

 - Open bite

-An open bite occurs when there is a space where the top and bottom teeth do not meet when your child bites down.
+An open bite occurs when there is a space where the top and bottom teeth do not meet when kids bite down.

 - Midline misalignment

-If your child has midline misalignment, the middle of his or her upper front teeth does not align with the middle of their lower front teeth.
+If kids have midline misalignment, the middle of his or her upper front teeth does not align with the middle of their lower front teeth.

 If we identify one of the aforementioned problems in your child, we will recommend a customized plan to treat and correct the issue on time.
 This will allow your child to have a healthy and beautiful smile for life.

 Innovative and Effective Orthodontist For Children

 Since orthodontics have changed so much over the past few decades, a range of services is now available that will be able to correct kids’ teeth without resorting to using appliances.
-We now offer a range of different painless and virtually invisible correction options that are guaranteed to provide the optimal experience for your child.
+We now offer a range of different painless and virtually invisible correction options that are guaranteed to provide the optimal experience for kids.
 Take a look at some of the benefits of early treatment in children:

 - Correcting bad habits such as tongue-thrusting

-- Improving your child’s appearance and enhancing his or her self-esteem
+- Improving kids’ appearance and enhancing his or her self-esteem

 - Correcting issues with your kid’s teeth before they become a major issue

-- Improving the alignment of your child’s teeth and jaws early on
+- Improving the alignment of kids’ teeth and jaws early on

 - Minimizing the possibility of extractions

 If you are interested in finding out more about orthodontic treatment, about our early detection techniques, or the different treatments we have at our disposal to resolve your child’s problem, feel free to contact one of our specialists for more information.
-We would be happy to take a look at your child’s teeth, gums, and jaw position in order to determine whether they have an orthodontic issue that can be resolved at this stage of their development.
-In our years of experience, we have dealt with a range of different issues so we would be more than happy to help you invest in a beautiful, healthy smile for your child.
-Don’t hesitate to call us today at 601-981-5004 for a free consultation on orthodontics for children Jackson MS.
+Our orthodontist would be happy to take a look at your child’s teeth, gums, and jaw position to determine whether they have a dental issue that can be resolved at this stage of their development.
+In our years of experience, we have dealt with different patients with a range of different issues, so we would be more than happy to help you invest in a healthy, beautiful smile for your child.
+Don’t hesitate to call our office today at 601-981-5004 to schedule a free consultation.